 Although March isn't the best time to visit Bolivia due to the fact that it is the rainy season, we decided to risk it and are so glad that we did because we only had one shower the whole time we were there.
 The part of Bolivia we decided to visit is amazingly beautiful and the Bolivians are so friendly although, in the main very poor.

 Our first stop was La Paz, the highest capital city in the world.
-We spent three days there exploring the city and especially the fascinating Witches Market where you can buy anything from silver jewelry to a llama foetus!
+We spent three days there exploring the city and especially the fascinating Witches Market where you can buy anything from silver jewelry to a llama fetus!
 From La Paz we made our second visit to Lake Titicaca and spent an hour or so visiting one of the islands.
 Our guide Ivor and the boat driver provided a very welcome picnic which was shared with several local children, making the visit even more special.
 We also visited one of the reed islands where I was treated to a ride on one of the reed boats made by the local people.

 Next on to Oruro, from where we were due to travel to Uyuni by train, but were given the choice to travel by car with Veronica our guide instead.
 As there are only two trains in Bolivia I was determined to travel on one of them and David decided to go with Veronica and Louis, our driver, by road.
 No we hadn't fallen out!
-We met up 7 hours later and both had a great tale to relate about our adventures.
+We met up seven hours later and both had a great tale to relate about our adventures.